swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### CallContractTx(options)
 Call the contract.
-The call result is return in the ContractState property.
+The call result is returned in the ContractState property.

 #### options
 * Account: The source address.